Finding Rest During the Newborn Days - Baby Chick

 3. Work on the Timing of Sleep

-Overstimulation is a big cause of disrupted sleep or trouble calming your baby to help them to sleep.
-Throughout the first 3-4 months, you don’t have to stress about setting up a consistent schedule because their body isn’t ready for that until four months.
+Overstimulation is a big cause of disrupted sleep or trouble calming your baby to help them sleep.
+Throughout the first 3-4 months, you don’t have to stress about setting up a consistent schedule because their body isn’t ready until four months.
 Instead, use their cues and healthy awake windows to help your baby stay rested and not get overtired.

 • If your baby is showing they are tired, then try and help them to sleep right away.
 Try and catch them before these strong, tired signs if you can.
 For example, some families notice that their baby shows strong tired signs at the 1-hour mark.
-So at the 45-minute mark, start your routine, which can make it easier for them to drift off.
+So, at the 45-minute mark, start your routine, which can make it easier for them to drift off.

 • If your baby takes short naps (under 60 minutes) but doesn’t show many tired signs, then you can use the “duration of last sleep” method to determine their next sleeping period.
 This is ONLY if they sleep for under 60 minutes.
 So whatever the duration they sleep for will be how long they will be awake before the next little nap.
 For example, if baby slept for 45 minutes, I would aim to have baby be asleep again in 45 minutes.
 This can keep them from getting overtired and encourage longer naps!